standard-for-public-code/standard-for-public-code/introduction.md

 * consultancies and vendors of information technology and policy services to public organisations

 It is not aimed at public organisations' end users (residents or citizens), journalists or academics.

+## How to get involved

+Sounds cool right?
+Check out our contributor guide to see how you can get involved!